Alan-John-Byrne/NeoVim-Config/README.md

 >   provided by the snacks.nvim package (<u>_triggered via the keybind 'CTRL + /'_</u>) will open in the same directory
 >   where you initially entered neovim.
 I've added a which-key keybind to allow you
 >   set the current directory to the parent directory of the current buffer, use '\<leader> + \\'.
 Then when you enter
->   the snacks terminal, it'll open in the same directory as the current buffer.
+>   the snacks terminal, it'll open in the same directory as the current buffer, without having to first exit and re-enter
+>   neovim in that desired directory.

 ## Use Cases: